 If only for more time

 What struck me from the moment I launched One Piece: World Seeker is that this game feels unfinished.
 There is nothing overtly broken in its mechanics, and certain elements of the gameplay are undeniably polished.
-Yet, the lack of voiced cut scenes, the general empty feeling of the world, the repetitive nature of the side missions, and using the same models for most of the enemies are all the tell-tale signs of a studio being pushed for time.
+Yet, the lack of voiced cut scenes, the general empty feeling of the world, the repetitive nature of the side missions, and using the same models for most of the enemies are all the tell-tale signs of a game being kicked out the door too early.

 In fact, the stark contrast between the excellent visuals and the bland mission design makes me suspect Ganbarion had plans to make World Seeker more like a JRPG.
 Whatever the intention, it is clear that their plans never came to fruition and they settled on making a more fast-paced, open world game from what they had already finished.